Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Crossing Agnes Creek

-We started looking for logs to cross the raging Agnes Creek.
-The first one near the camp looked like the one other parties had used before.
-But we continued on the trail in the hope of finding something larger.
-Patrick felt uneasy walking on the small log.
+We looked for logs to cross the raging Agnes Creek and soon saw the one near the camp.
+It looked like the one other parties had used before.
+But we continued on the trail, hoping to find something bigger since Patrick felt uneasy walking on the small log.

-After having no luck upstream, the small log was our only option.
-It took acrobatic moves to get ourselves and the heavy packs to the down tree.
-Then we each scorched to the other side over the two annoying upright stobs in the midpoint.
+We had no luck upstream, so the tiny log was our only option.
+It took some acrobatic moves to get ourselves and the packs to the heftier down tree.
+Then we took turns scooching over two annoying upright stobs in the midpoint.

 See more trip photos here.